donundeen/C4/README.md

 COMPLETED
+- DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - BUG: new widget has menu displayed, but isn't fully in Edit mode.
 Should open up in edit mode.
 -- "sort of" fixed
 - DONE: user login